Steroid Side Effects: How to Reduce Drug Side Effects of Corticosteroids

-- Make sure your family and friends know about this possible side effect - so they will know what's going on if you respond in an unexpected way.
+- Make sure your family and friends know about this possible side effect so they will know what's going on if you respond to them in unexpected ways.
 Ideally, tell your family and friends about this possible side effect as you start the medication, so that they can help you detect any changes in your behavior.

 Because cortisone is involved in regulating the body's balance of water, sodium, and other electrolytes, using these drugs can promote fluid retention and sometimes cause or worsen high blood pressure.